iomesh/docs/docs/cluster-operations/upgrade-cluster.md

     helm upgrade --namespace iomesh-system iomesh iomesh/iomesh --version v1.0.0  --reuse-values -f merge-values.yaml
     ```

-7. Verify that all pods are running.
-If all pods are shown as `Running`, then IOMesh has been successfully upgraded.
+7. Verify that all pods are in `Running` state.
+If so, then IOMesh has been successfully upgraded.
     ```bash
     watch kubectl get pod --namespace iomesh-system
     ```